 Until you investigate further, you may not know that ingredients like Vitamin A Palmitate — added to cereals to boost Vitamin A content to 10% or higher — contains palm oil.

-Vitamin A Palmitate is also added to non-full-fat milk to boost Vitamin A. (Whole milk is typically free from palm oil.)
+Vitamin A Palmitate is also added to non-full-fat milk to boost Vitamin A. (Look for whole milk which typically free from palm oil.)

 6. Learn common names for palm oil

 In addition to your list above, in time you will be able to quickly scan ingredients and recognize palm oil derivatives.

 It will be easy for you to see “palm oil” and “palm kernel oil” spelled out in ingredients.

 - Propylene glycol

 - Vegetable oil — not specifying the type

 - Mono-, Di-, Tri- glycerides

 - Sodium ______ (Many sodium ingredients in cleaning and hygiene products are derived from palm oil; look these up on the above-mentioned list.)

 - Sorbitan esters